- Adblue / DEF Problems

 Adding Water Instead of AdBlue

-Accidental use of water instead of the fluid to fill your tank is another frequent problem caused by AdBlue.
+Accidental use of water instead of the fluid to fill your tank is another common AdBlue problem.
 This is also true when you accidentally put water in the fluid tank, just as adding AdBlue to your petrol tank might have dangerous consequences.

 If water gets into the AdBlue injector, it can block the system.
 Water causes a negative chemical reaction to the catalyst that makes up the Selective Catalytic Reduction (SCR) system.
 If left unchecked, any of these issues could cause engine failure.
 Water usage immediately before your engine’s damage can significantly raise your vehicle’s fuel consumption.
 It might also result in several emission concerns for your car.